 id list is the user account’s primary group.
 The other groups are the secondary groups.
 So, in the screenshot below, the user account’s primary group is

 Create a New User and Assign a Group in One Command

 You may sometimes want to create a new user account that has access to a particular resource or directory, like a new FTP user.
 You can specify the groups a user account will be assigned to while creating the user account with the

 useradd command, like so:

 For example, to create a new user account named jsmith and assign that account to the ftp group, you’d run:

 useradd -G ftp jsmith

-And then you’ll want to assign a password for that user, of course:
+You’ll want to assign a password for that user afterwards, of course: